Visual hierarchy: Physical characteristics

-The brain disassociates objects from one another based upon the differences between their physical characteristics.
+The brain distinguishes objects based on differences in their physical appearances.
 These characteristics fall into four categories: color, size, alignment, and character.
 Each type of contrast can be used to construct a visual hierarchy.
 The same characteristics are also sometimes categorized (especially among cartographers) according to the visual variables of Jacques Bertin.

 In this 1905 map, the rivers and parks are at the top of the visual hierarchy due to color contrast and size, the title stands out due to size and alignment, and to a lesser degree, the central city stands out due to character, because the angled street pattern contrasts with the rest of the grid.
 Even the empty space in West Denver attracts attention due to its contrast with the overall complexity of the map and its central position.
 The individual streets and their names are at the bottom of the visual hierarchy due to lack of contrast, even though that was probably the intended primary purpose of the map.